szaumoor/ZSTweaks/ZSTweaks/README.md

 - Dagger of the Star +4 becomes +5, and the chance of invisibility increases to 10%.
 - Dagger of the Star +5 becomes one of the few privileged +6 weapons and inflicts +1 electric and fire damage per hit
-- Star Bolt: Increased the chance to trigger elemental effects to 15%, the difference being, you have equal chances of triggering fire damage, electrical damage, or both.
-(5% times 3)
+- Star Bolt: Increased the chance to trigger elemental effects to 15%, the difference being, you have equal chances of triggering fire damage, electrical damage, or both (5% chance each).

 **Component 1490:** Make Neb's Nasty Cutter have an unlimited amount of poison